react-puzzle-games/react-hangman/README.md

 - A: This project is not on `npm` and it won't be published.
 It's not a library, it's just a sample project on how to use `React` to write a fairly basic game.
 - Q: What IDE did you use to write the source code?
 - A: Atom with some plugins for `Babel` and `ESLint`.
-- Q: Why didn't you...
-- A: Please stop.

 ## License
 MIT